CMU-Perceptual-Computing-Lab/MonocularTotalCapture/README.md

 6. OpenGL, GLUT, GLEW
 7. libigl <https://github.com/libigl/libigl>
 8. wget
+9. OpenPose

 # Installation
 1. git clone this repository; suppose the main directory is ${ROOT} on your local machine.
 2. "cd ${ROOT}"
 3. "bash download.sh"
+4. git clone OpenPose <https://github.com/CMU-Perceptual-Computing-Lab/openpose> and compile.
+Suppose the main directory of OpenPose is ${openposeDir}, such that the compiled binary is at ${openposeDir}/build/examples/openpose/openpose.bin
+5. Edit ${ROOT}/run_pipeline.sh: set line 13 to you ${openposeDir}
-4. Edit ${ROOT}/FitAdam/CMakeLists.txt, set line 13 to the "include" directory of libigl (this is a header only library).
+4. Edit ${ROOT}/FitAdam/CMakeLists.txt: set line 13 to the "include" directory of libigl (this is a header only library)
 5. "cd ${ROOT}/FitAdam/ && mkdir build && cd build"
 6. "cmake .."
 7. "make -j12"